,h3

 Restaurant description

-To make your restaurant stand out on search engines like Google, Bing, and Yahoo, your description needs to be optimized with the right keywords.
+To make your restaurant business stand out on search engines like Google, Bing, and Yahoo, your business description needs to be optimized with the right keywords.

 For your restaurant to show up in local searches, your description must include these three crucial details: